 Bubbles- I know this is currently one of the more popular items used but I personally wouldn’t recommend them.
 They may look nice in person but once you get your pictures you may find the bubbles didn’t show up very well.
 Ending up in a sticky residue isn’t very desirable either.
 Yuck.

 Glitter- Whose idea was this?
-I don’t even want to imagine the overload of messy glitter that will cover and forever be stuck to everything.email validation service
+I don’t even want to imagine the overload of messy glitter that will cover and forever be stuck to everything.animal control service